-NOTE - University Village and Arrowhead Village buildings have the air filter in the main common area (living room/kitchen).
+NOTE - University Village and Arrowhead Village apartment air filters are in the main common area (living room/kitchen).
 Although maintenance will clean and replace filters, it is the resident's responsibility to keep the air vents clear at all times.